gradle/gradle/design-docs/model-rules-dsl.md

 - Add DSL to attach rules to children of current subject
     - For example, a nested closure
-    - Enable idiomatic input references
     - TBD - Implicitly use subject as input to nested rule, or require an explicit reference?
-- Support idiomatic input references in nested closures
 - Improve creation DSL to allow parameterized types
 - Improve creation DSL to allow type to be left out when it can be inferred or there is a reasonable default
 - Improve creation DSL to allow name to be left out when there is a reasonable default
 - Improve configuration DSL to allow subject's view type to be declared
 - Improve DSL to allow rule input's view type to be declared
-- Conveniences to target subject is child with name, subject is children with type, subject is children that meet some criteria etc
+- Conveniences to target cases where subject is child with name, subject is children with type, subject is children that meet some criteria etc
 - Type coercion
 - Conveniences where subject is collection
 - Property references instead of nesting for simple configuration